NatalyAnbar/RFM-Analysis/README.md

 •	Ad History Table:

-Filled missing EndDate values using a consistent yearly pattern (Jan 1 → Dec 31).
+Filled missing EndDate values by applying the same yearly pattern observed in the existing data (Jan 1 → Dec 31), since all non‑missing records in this table consistently follow this start‑to‑end structure.

 •	Customer Table: